-A geoid is a three dimensional surface of equal gravity which is perpendicular to the direction of the gravity vector at all points.
+A geoid is a three dimensional surface of equal gravitational potential which is perpendicular to the direction of the gravity vector at all points.
 Since the mass distribution of the Earth is not uniform and the direction of gravity changes accordingly, the resultant shape of the geoid is irregular.
 Although there are an infinite number of these equipotential surfaces for the Earth, the term 'geoid' is often used to describe the equipotential surface which best corresponds with mean sea level.
 Across Australia, mean sea level and its onshore realisation, the Australian Height Datum (AHD), correspond to within approximately ±0.5m of the geoid.

 Why the AHD and the geoid do not coincide